Saisruti-Mohanty/Breast-Cancer-Dectection/README.md

 https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data

-This dataset is used to predict whether breast cancer is benign or malignant using machine learning.
+This dataset is used to predict whether breast cancer is benign(NON CANCEROUS) or malignant(CANCER)using machine learning.